lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 ### 5. Submitting Pull Requests

-- Create an new issue/ticket https://issues.lucee.org
+- Create an new issue/ticket <https://issues.lucee.org>
-- Create a Pull Request https://github.com/lucee/Lucee/ against the *6.0 Branch* with the issue number in the title (i.e Fix error deserialising JSON LDEV-101) and include the issue URL in the description
+- Create a Pull Request <https://github.com/lucee/Lucee/> against the *6.0 Branch* with the issue number in the title (i.e Fix error deserialising JSON LDEV-101) and include the issue URL in the description
 - Finally add the URL to the Pull Request to the issue
 - Please include tests!

-### Build Performance
+### Build Performance Tips

 On Windows, excluding your Lucee working directory from both `Windows Defender` and `Windows Search Indexer` will speed up the build process a bit.